 In an effort to make secure systems, the prevailing password advice actually made the systems less secure.
-Or, as the user AviD now-famously put it on Stack Exchange, responding to the XKCD comic: “Security at the expense of usability comes at the expense of security.”
+Or, as the user AviD now-famously put it on Stack Exchange(new window), responding to the XKCD comic: “Security at the expense of usability comes at the expense of security.”
 In other words, if your “secure system” isn’t easy to use, people won’t use it, negating the security benefit.
 (This is actually the founding principle of Proton Mail.)

 Our recommendation on the password vs. passphrase debate

 Both passwords and passphrases can be secure, and if you are using a password manager, the security and usability differences between passwords and passphrases will not be significant.
 However, if you are setting a password that you must remember by heart, for usability reasons, we recommend using passphrases.

 When you use passphrases, also keep the following in mind:

 - Four words should be sufficient.
 Five words is better.